 My sister died today.
-Though I knew deep down that she would die young, I am stunned.
-When the phone call came today, I knew it was bad news before I picked it up.
+Though I knew deep down she would die young, I am stunned.
+When the phone call came, I knew it was bad news before I picked it up.

 It’s not like she was sick, per se, I mean she was sick, but not in the conventional sense.
 When I say I wasn’t surprised, I meant, she’d been dying for years.
 She was in a lot of pain for a long time, and actually had reasons for the pain.
 But, drug addiction is cancer of the soul – and Goddamn – just God-Fucking-Damn-It, all you can fucking do is helplessly wait for death to come.
 It’s like – ok, this-is-what-happens-which-we-knew-was-going-to-happen-and-now-it-has-happened.

 For most of our lives, our relationship was strained.
 But, we had some amazing times, too.
 We drove across the country together in her cream-colored 65 Mustang when I was 18 years-old.
 It was my first time to Arizona and I stayed in Flagstaff on that trip!
 We were amazed by the pine trees and how fresh the air was.
 And the red rocks in Sedona were like nothing we’d ever seen!
 I’m glad she saw them.